HippoInWindow20/TextGayme/README.md

-# TextGame
+# Textgayme

-This game will take around 10 minutes.
-This will be a great game.
+This gayme will take around 10 minutes.
+This will be a great gayme.

+Gay's last tour inspired.